SamMatzko/Sortery/README.md

 Sortery is a basic command-line file and directory sortor, written in [Rust](https://github.com/rust-lang/rust).
 It can be compiled using [Cargo](https://github.com/rust-lang/cargo).
 To get help on using Sortery, simply run `sortery -h` or `sortery --help`.

-Sortery is licensed under the GNU General Public License, version 3.
-This protects your right to copy, modify, and distribute Sortery according to the terms of the license.
-See `GPL-license_v3.txt` for full terms and information.

 <h2>Installation</h2>

 <h3>For Linux</h3>